boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 What filenames are most common across all code-bases ignoring extension and case?

 Had you asked me before I started this I would have said, README, main, index, license.
 Thankfully the results reflect my thoughts pretty well.
 Although there are a lot of interesting ones in there.
 I have no idea why so many projects contain a file called `15` or `s15`.

+The makefile being the most common surprised me a little, but then I remembered that it is used a lot in many new JavaScript projects, and with that being among the most common projects makes a lot of sense.
+That said it still seems that jQuery is king and reports of its death are greatly exaggerated.

 | file-name | count |
 | -------- | ----- |